The past few years has seen the explosion in training for alactic conditioning — short duration explosive power.

 And what about football.
 Take our linebacker for example.

-The NFL puts a lot of stalk by a linebacker’s 40 yard dash time — it’s used as one of the stats to determine a linebacker’s overall power ability.
+The NFL puts a lot of stock in a linebacker’s 40 yard dash time — it’s used as one of the stats to determine a linebacker’s overall power ability.

 If you take a look a the 2014 NFL combine times, the range is between 4.4 and 4.9 seconds for the 40-yard dash times.

-Being able to run between 4.4 and 4.9 second sprint as a 250lb man is definitely powerful advantage in football and an indication of some seriously developed anaerobic systems in the power area.
+Being able to run between 4.4 and 4.9-second sprint as a 250lb man is definitely a powerful advantage in football and an indication of some seriously developed anaerobic systems in the power area.

 But, what happens if there is a lack of CAPACITY to repeat this power over and over?

 4.4 seconds is great, but if after 20 minutes of game time that 4.4 seconds may become a 6-second sprint; after 35 minutes a 7-second sprint.